hackclub/hackpad/hackpads/AmbersHackpad/README.md

 ## Firmware

 The firmware isn’t finished yet!
 I started it and I think the rotary encoder and some keys would work, but I want to make this when I get the hardware.
-The idea is that different keys will be hooked up to my Pi and will execute different functions when clicked.
-The OLED will randomly switch between showing stats for my self-hosted stuff, stats for HC stuff or maybe fun art.

 ## BOM